If you’ve heard of the term SCROG, you probably want to try it, but what if you don’t know what to do?

 It’s important to know what your entire grow room needs before you even think about scrogging.
 For the grow room part, the following items are an example of what you could use:

-1 x 3×3 foot tent
+- 1 x 3×3 foot tent

-1 x 400 watt MH during vegetative stage
+- 1 x 400 watt MH during vegetative stage

-1 x 400-watt HPS during flowering stage
+- 1 x 400-watt HPS during flowering stage

-1 x 9,000 feet cubed extractor
+- 1 x 9,000 feet cubed extractor

-1 x 10,500 feet cubed filter
+- 1 x 10,500 feet cubed filter

-1 x 3,500 feet cubed inlet
+- 1 x 3,500 feet cubed inlet

-4 x 6.5-gallon pot
+- 4 x 6.5-gallon pot

-4 x Amnesia cuttings
+- 4 x Amnesia cuttings

-Flower Power nutrients
+- Flower Power nutrients

 In terms of equipment for the actual act of scrogging, you will simply need a screen, scissors, and some large pots.
 Let’s look at some of the details behind each of these.

-This is the most obvious (and perhaps the most important) piece of equipment you will need for scrogging.
+This is the most obvious (and perhaps the most important) piece of equipment needed for scrogging.
 The actual screen is not as important as how you use it, however.
 Keep in mind that you will just need to be able to tie the branches of your marijuana plants to it several times.
 It will eventually create a blanket of leaves and buds all at the exact same height.